mftenergy/Gitting-comfortable/slidedeck/slides.md

 Git is a version control system that helps you manage text files of all sorts in a collaborative and structured manner. <br>

 The concept of git is that you work with a _repository_ of which you can create _branches_ (think shortlived variants of the codebase) that enables you to collaborate from the same point in time.
-You `commit` changes to a branch to create a record of your change for others and yourself to keep track of the history in changes. <br>
+You use `commit` to move code changes into the _staging area_.
+This creates a record of your change for others and yourself to keep track of the history of a branch. <br>

 At the end you sync changes to a git server with `push` in order to save work and synchronize changes with your colleagues or automation systems.